All Coupons: 307 coupon Available Coupons: 70 coupon

 Budapest is a well-connected city with a reliable and affordable public transport system.
-Whether you prefer trams, buses, or the metro, getting from one place to another is quick and convenient.
+Whether you prefer trams, buses, or the metro, getting from one place to another is quick, safe and convenient.

 Public Transportation

 The city is served by four metro lines, a dense network of trams (including the scenic Tram 2 along the Danube), buses, and trolleybuses.
 The public transport provider is BKK (Budapesti Közlekedési Központ).
-You can buy single tickets, 24/72-hour passes, or a Budapest Card that includes unlimited travel and discounts at major attractions.
+You can buy single tickets, a block of 10 tickets, 30 or 90 minutes tickets, 24/72-hour passes for unlimited travel within the expiration.

 Where to Buy Tickets